AlgoMaster Logo

 • Slicing with [start:stop:step] works on lists, strings, and (later) arrays and tensors.
 The same syntax transfers to NumPy and PyTorch.

-• Python idioms like enumerate, zip, any/all, sorted(key=...), and dict.get() replace patterns that require more boilerplate in Java, Go, and JavaScript.
+• Python idioms like enumerate, zip, any/all, sorted(key=...), and dict.get() reduce boilerplate in everyday data-processing code.

 • None checks should use is None, not truthiness, when 0, "", or [] are valid values.
 And never use mutable default arguments.